Greedy optimization of the geometry of Majorana Josephson junctions: Results

 \section{Results}

 \comment{We test our optimization algorithm on different physical scenarios and initial conditions.} Having introduced the algorithm, we turn to investigate its performance, robustness, and the relevance of its components.
 Unless noted otherwise we perform epochs with 5 iterations per epoch and apply a median filter with a window size of $3a = 60\text{nm}$.
 Reflection symmetry $x \rightarrow L_x-x$ protects the gap from closing at finite momentum~\cite{nijholt2016orbital}.
-Therefore we consider only mirror-symmetric geometries $\Delta(x, y) = \Delta(L_x - x, y)$ and change the shape in pairs of reflection-symmetric sites simultaneously.
+Therefore we consider only mirror-symmetric geometries $\Delta(x, y) = \Delta(L_x - x, y)$ and change the shape in pairs of reflection-symmetric sites simultaneously~\footnote{We have verified that the first order perturbative estimate of the gap after adding or removing two superconducting sites is always within 3\% of the exact value in the systems we study.}.